 The truth is GREY, not black and white, those who understand this are very good at helping others understand it too.
 Withholding the facts about these treatments is LYING.
 Truth is nuanced — choosing which bits to share is dangerous and amounts to coercion in psychiatry because real choice cannot be made when only bits are given.

-This is far uglier than just paternalism or infantilization.
-It’s oppressive, repressive and ultimately brutally coercive.
+This behavior is oppressive, repressive and ultimately brutally coercive.
 This is why a good number of people who’ve been harmed by psychiatry are so angry.
 I don’t know why that’s so hard to understand for so many people.
 It really only takes a modicum of empathy to imagine the indignity of such treatment.

 Also in response to the first comment about this information being dangerous because “patients” might just up and stop their meds I wrote: